PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 `T`, the script engine will await for the task to complete, and return the finished result rather than the `Task` object.

+### Enumerated values

+You can create enumerated value by simply referencing the type, and name, as you would in .NET: `TYPE.NAME`.
+The `Type` would be a short name, fully qualified name, or a reference to a Type.
+The `Name` would be the enumerated label.
+When calling .NET classes that accept numerical parameters, enumerated values are automatically converted to such.
+The same is true if performing any of the logical/binary operators with enumerated values.
+The results of the latter will be numerical values.

 ### Utilizing operators defined in underlying objects.

 If operators are defined in the underlying .NET code-behind, the script engine will utilize such